The Problem: Server Connected, No Tools Visible

 Debugging with MCP Inspector

-# Install and run the MCP Inspector
+Installing and Running the Inspector

 npx @modelcontextprotocol/inspector

-# Or for a specific server
+# Connect to a specific server directly

 npx @modelcontextprotocol/inspector npx -y @modelcontextprotocol/server-filesystem /tmp